avadsariya0-coder/TITAN-BLINKER/README.md

 • Press button 3 for 2 seconds to on the LED 3

-• Double press button 3 to turnb off LED 3
+• Double press button 3 to turn off LED 3

 _________________________________________________________________________________________________________________________________________________________________________

-## Assembling
+## Assembly guide

 1. Mount the pcb inside the enclosure using the screws.
 2. Insert cherry mx switches to the PCB.